She’s Not There: a photo story in three parts. Interventions at Chateau Sacy

 Old objects allow remembering and forgetting.
 People discard objects when they are ready to.
 Do things own us as much as we own them?

-A pair of faded once black dancing shoes.
-Abandoned in the hallway.
+A pair of faded, once black, dancing shoes abandoned in the hallway.
 They would probably dance themselves to death if you let them.
 A very worn and torn silk dress ‘for best’ but it can no longer hold its own weight and is almost in shreds with its tattered blooms.
 Handling it with great care, I spread it out with its gaps and holes laid bare.
-The irons sailed across its sea of silk whilst brutally weighing it down.
-An old kid glove.
-There’s always something sad about a single glove, a lost thing.
+The old irons sailed across its sea of silk whilst brutally weighing it down.
+An old kid glove: there’s always something sad about a single glove, a lost thing.
 Its absent hand made elegant yet malignant gestures.
 Silk stockings from the war era, much darned and mended at heel and toe but also new unworn ones, gossamer fine, such objects of desire.
-What a woman would have done, to get her hands on those.
+What a war widow would have done, to get her hands on those.
 Officer boots.
-Intensely masculine intimidating objects.
-I hauled out the heavy wooden ‘trees’, on the concrete floor they split apart like broken limbs with all their splayed vulnerabilities.
+Intensely masculine, intimidating objects.
+I hauled out the heavy wooden ‘trees’ that had been packed tight into the leather for years – released, they split apart like broken limbs on to the concrete floor, with all their splayed vulnerabilities.
+These broken limbs became props for the healing caress of fine skin stockings.

 3. Part three.
 Mother, Martyr

-All through the day and night the church bell tolled the hour and the half-hour.
+All through the day and through the night the church bell tolled the hour and the half-hour.
 The quality of the late afternoon light and the heat of August in rural France creates a somnambulist state of mind.
-Soft glowing colour, detail of texture and unexpected shadows and reflections all altered my perception of the dislocated dress and its environs, while exploring the grounds hidden spaces.
+Soft glowing colour, textural detail and unexpected shadows and reflections all altered my perception of the dislocated dress and its environs, while exploring the grounds’ hidden and neglected spaces.

 The self finds room to be actualised.